farazsth98/farazsth98.github.io/aboutme.md

 subtitle: What do I do?
 ---

-I do security research.
-Currently focused on browsers.
+I do browser security research for a private security firm.

 I play CTFs with teams [Super Guesser](https://guesser.team) and [perfect guesser](https://ctftime.org/team/142232).